Navigated TMS for neurosurgical planning

 Planning glioma resection with MRI-guided neuronavigated Transcranial Magnetic Stimulation

-The majority ofl malignant brain tumors are glioma’s classified in low-grade ( I and II) or high-grade ( III and IV) (Stieber, 2001).
-The approximate average survival time for patients with low-grade gliomas is 7 years, where the survival time … Read More
+The majority of malignant brain tumors are glioma’s classified in low-grade ( I and II) or high-grade ( III and IV) (Stieber, 2001).
+The approximate average survival time for patients with low-grade gliomas is 7 years, where the survival time decreases rapidly for patients with grade III and grade IV …